Featuring an in-person training seminar on July 9–11, 2025 in New York City

 Through training with the PIT, MOST Fellows will sharpen their diction and word choice, develop an economy of words, and identify their unique presentation style.
 By speaking passionately about their area of mathematics and receiving feedback from their peers as well as from outreach experts in the MoMath community, the Fellows will refine their voice and style as they create a talk designed to share their area of mathematical expertise with a general audience.

-Then, over the course of the coming year and a half, each MOST Fellow will also present her talk to groups of young people in her own community, discussing her field of expertise and reaching hundreds of girls to excite them about math and serve as a role model as a female professional working in STEM.
+Then, over the course of the coming year and a half, each MOST Fellow will also present her talk to groups of young people in her own community, discussing her field of expertise and reaching hundreds of girl in middle and high school to excite them about math and serve as a role model as a female professional working in STEM.

 Each MOST Fellow will participate in at least one online MoMath program, and will also return to the Museum at least once to present at an in-person MoMath event (travel and hotel and a speaker honorarium will be provided).
 An honorarium of $400 will be paid for successful completion of the program.